accolt/Pet-Projects-in-Data-Analysis/project_1/README.md

 ## Conclusion

+- Moscow citizens are more active on Mondays and Fridays whereas in Saint-Petersburg they are on Wednesdays;
 - Pop music is the most popular genre in Moscow.
 Rap is equally popular in Moscow and St. Petersburg.

 ### Technologies: